 - Hiring of a professional security company to monitor the gate after-hours and the perimeter during the festival.

 - Donations to the local fire brigade for their presence at the burns.

-This does not take into account all the work done for free (and incidental costs from their own pockets) by the volunteers.
+- This does not take into account all the work done for free (and incidental costs from their own pockets) by the volunteers.
 We hope that in years to come, Kiwiburn will be big enough to source our First Aid from within the community, but meanwhile in order to have the event we must hire professionals.
 These are the only people who get paid to be there, other than the Security team.

 As you can see, Kiwiburn has a lot of expenses, and these are what your ticket pays for.
 In the event that ticket sales outweigh expenses and there is money left over after the festival, all surplus will be re-invested into next year’s festival.
 Our festival is growing, our tickets help with that.

-After the festival if you are interested in seeing exactly where the money went, please visit the Afterburn section of the website for a complete summary of expenses and income, and how much will go back into next year’s festival.
+After the event if you are interested in seeing exactly where the money went, please visit the Afterburn section of the website for a complete summary of expenses and income, and how much will go back into next year’s festival.